tuffy/python-audio-tools/docs/programming/source/audiotools.rst

    Raises :exc:`IOError` if some error occurs when writing the new file.
    Raises :exc:`ValueError` if the file itself is invalid.

-.. classmethod:: AudioFile.available(system_binaries)

-   Takes the :attr:`audiotools.BIN` object of system binaries.
-   Returns ``True`` if all the binaries necessary to implement this :class:`AudioFile`-compatible class are present and executable.
-   Returns ``False`` if not.

-.. classmethod:: AudioFile.missing_components(messenger)

-   Takes a :class:`Messenger` object and displays missing binaries or libraries needed to support this format and where to get them, if any.

 WaveContainer Objects
 ^^^^^^^^^^^^^^^^^^^^^